World Bank: Global economy losing steam as COVID persists | DW | 11.01.2022

 The most obvious obstacle to economic recovery is plain uncertainty.
 Even though the supply of vaccines is up, waves of new variants of the coronavirus like delta and omicron can destroy planning within weeks or even days as places go into lockdown or regions and states close their borders.

 The bank also sees danger in unprecedented government spending, mainly on economic stimulus.
 Governments have indeed taken on huge amounts of debt.
-In 2020, global debt came in at 263% of gross world product.
-That is the highest level in 50 years.
+In 2020, global debt came in at 263% of gross world product, the highest level in 50 years.

 But here again, emerging market and developing economies are at a disadvantage.
 Many are in debt distress; some have already defaulted.
 This is bound to lead to unfavorable credit conditions or no more lines of credit at all.
 These countries may also face higher interest rates, increased inflation and unfavorable exchange rates.